Revenge of the Nerds III: The Next Generation: Production

+Revenge of the Nerds III: The Next Generation was green lit as a potential pilot for a Revenge of the Nerds TV series that would feature a younger generation of who must face against the Alpha Betas.
+The film was written and executive produced by Steve Zacharias and Jeff Buhai who had written the original Revenge of the Nerds.

 Casting

-Anthony Edwards was unavailable for his role of Gilbert Lowe, Lewis's best friend.
+Instead of actors, much of the titular "next generation" of nerds were portrayed by stand-up comedians.
+Anthony Edwards was unavailable for his role of Gilbert Lowe, Lewis' best friend.
 Gilbert appears in the film, played by Mike Greenwood, while Sean Whalen plays the role of Wormser, replacing Andrew Cassese.
 Alan Wittert takes the role of Dean Ulich, replacing David Wohl.
 The Poindexter character was written out of the series due to actor Timothy Busfield choosing not to participate in the film.
+Curtis Armstrong felt the recasting of the characters was a terrible idea and tried to convince Zacharias and Buhai against it but they went ahead believing fans would be eager to see the characters even if the actors were different.
+Andrew Cassese has stated he would've done the cameo appearance but theorized the producers didn't want to go through the expense of flying him out and instead opted for the cheaper option of recasting the character.
+Cassese's absence from the film is also partially credited with starting a rumor that he was dead.

 Reception

 In Variety, critic Carole Kucharewicz summarized that "although the concept is no longer fresh, it provides some hearty, though rather far between, laughs.
 'Nerd' devotees will stick it through to the end although the uninitiated may not get past the first hour; or they may not just get it."
 She was pleased that despite the film's subtitle, it was chiefly focused on the same themes and characters that made the first film in the series so enjoyable.
 She said that while many of the sight gags and the performances of Armstrong, Carradine, and Cho were genuinely hilarious, the script became bogged down in flat material for long stretches.
 Entertainment Weekly's brief review gave the film a C, remarking that "There are a few chuckles in Revenge of the Nerds III: The Next Generation, but the sustained merriment of the original is long gone."